Alex Rodriguez

 BirthdayJul 27, 1975

-BiographyAlexander Emmanuel Rodriguez (born July 27, 1975), nicknamed "A-Rod", is an American former professional baseball shortstop, third baseman and designated hitter and current businessman.
+BiographyAlexander Emmanuel Rodriguez (born July 27, 1975), nicknamed "A-Rod", is an American former professional baseball shortstop and third baseman and current businessman.
 Rodriguez played 22 seasons in Major League Baseball (MLB) for the Seattle Mariners (1994–2000), Texas Rangers (2001–2003), and New York Yankees (2004–2013, 2015–2016).
 Rodriguez is the chairman and chief executive officer of A-Rod Corp as well as the chairman of Presidente beer.
-He is about to purchase a controlling interest in the National Basketball Association's Minnesota Timberwolves with Marc Lore.
+He owns a controlling interest in the National Basketball Association's Minnesota Timberwolves with Marc Lore.
 Rodriguez began his professional baseball career as one of the sport's most highly touted prospects, and is considered one of the greatest baseball players of all time.

 With a career .295 batting average, Rodriguez amassed over 600 home runs (696), over 2,000 runs batted in (RBI), over 2,000 runs scored, over 3,000 hits, and over 300 stolen bases, the only player in MLB history to achieve all of those feats.
 He was also a 14-time All-Star, winning three American League (AL) Most Valuable Player (MVP) Awards, 10 Silver Slugger Awards, and two Gold Glove Awards.
 Rodriguez is also the career record holder for grand slams.
 During the 2000s decade, Rodriguez led all players in home runs (435), runs batted in (1,243), runs scored (1,190), and total bases (3,362).
 Rodriguez is ranked first in career wins above replacement for shortstops of the modern era (post–1901).